saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

   | **Backend library** | [pyeapi](https://github.com/arista-eosplus/pyeapi)  | [junos-eznc](https://github.com/Juniper/py-junos-eznc)  | [pyIOSXR](https://github.com/fooelisa/pyiosxr)  | [pynxos](https://github.com/networktocode/pynxos)  | [netmiko](https://github.com/ktbyers/netmiko)  | [netmiko](https://github.com/ktbyers/netmiko)

-You could even choose to use these backend libraries in your scripts.
+You can also choose to use these backend libraries in your scripts.
 Two backend libraries were actually pretty familiar to me already.

 I worked with `junos-eznc`, a.k.a.
 PyEZ, when managing Juniper devices.
-And `netmiko` was familiar because of some scripting I did against devices from several different vendors.
+And `netmiko` was familiar because of scripting I did against devices from several different vendors.
 The `netmiko` library is a ```Multi-vendor library to simplify Paramiko SSH connections to network devices```.
-In NAPALM though, it is used to get NAPALM to talk to NX-OS (over SSH) and IOS.
+In NAPALM, Netmiko is used to get NAPALM to talk to NX-OS and IOS over SSH.
+In te case of IOS, this is as good as it get's due to the fact that Cisco never made an API for that OS.

 In addition to the core drivers, there are also various 'community drivers'.
 Community drivers are maintained under their own repository and can be used by NAPALM.
 I found a list of community drivers [here](https://github.com/napalm-automation-community).